Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/databricks-setup.md

 You can configure the Databricks adapter by running `dbt init` in your CLI or manually providing the `profiles.yml` file with the fields configured for your authentication type.

 The Databricks adapter for Fusion supports the following [authentication methods](#supported-authentication-types):
-- Personal access token
+- Personal access token (for individual users)
+- Service Principal token (for service users)
 - OAuth

 ## Databricks configuration details

 The <Constant name="fusion_engine" /> `dbt-databricks` adapter is the only supported connection method for Databricks.
-In the past, it was possible to connect dbt Core via the dbt-spark adapter, but this is no longer supported for <Constant name="fusion" />.

-`dbt-databricks` can connect to Databricks SQL Warehouses and all-purpose clusters.
-Databricks SQL Warehouses are the recommended way to get started with Databricks.
+`dbt-databricks` can connect to Databricks SQL Warehouses.
+These warehouses are the recommended way to get started with Databricks.

 Refer to the [Databricks docs](https://docs.databricks.com/dev-tools/dbt.html#) for more info on how to obtain the credentials for configuring your profile.